-The following restricted accounts were established by the Authority pursuant to the Loan Agreement for the Series 2014 Revenue Bonds, dated October 31, 2014 between the Authority and Capital Bank of New Jersey.
+The following restricted accounts were established by the Authority pursuant to the Loan Agreement for the Series 2014 Revenue Bonds, dated October 31, 2014 between the Authority and Capital Bank of New Jersey (subsequently OceanFirst Bank).
 On December 1, 2019, the Series 2014 Revenue Bonds Loan Agreement terminated when the Authority made the final payment on the Series 2014 Revenue Bonds.
-While there are no longer any legal requirements to maintain the accounts below, as of December 31, 2021 and 2020, the Authority is utilizing the following accounts:
+While there are no longer any legal requirements to maintain the accounts below, as of December 31, 2022 and 2021, the Authority is utilizing the following accounts: